 pydantic = "latest"

-To start, let us define our imports and initialize our model.
-In this tutorial, we will use the Llama 3.1 model by Meta which requires authorization on Hugging Face.
-Add your HF token to your secrets section in the Cerebrium dashboard.
-Add the following to your main.py
+Let’s define our imports and initialize our model.
+We’ll use Meta’s Llama 3.1 model, which requires Hugging Face authorization.
+Add your HF token to your secrets in the Cerebrium dashboard, then add this code to main.py:

 from vllm.engine.arg_utils import AsyncEngineArgs